peterdsharpe/AeroSandbox/CONTRIBUTING.md

     * [Type hint](https://realpython.com/lessons/type-hinting/) all functions that you write.
     * Include usage examples in runnable Python in for each function in its docstring (demarcated by `>>>`)

-8. With *very* rare exceptions, do not write the same sequence of characters more than twice.
+8. With *very* rare exceptions, do not type the same sequence of characters more than twice.
 For example:

     ``` python
     ### This is discouraged